OctoPrint/OctoPrint-MQTT/README.md

 You are able to deactivate topics in the settings.
 This allows you to e.g. only send temperature messages when you don't need event or progress messages.

-The plugin however also offers several helpers that allow other plugins to both publish as well as subscribe to MQTT topics, see below for details and a usage example.
+The plugin also offers several helpers that allow other plugins to both publish as well as subscribe to MQTT topics, see below for details and a usage example.

 ## Installation